ALEHACKsp/r6cheat/README.md

 How to compile:
 - Set character set to Multi-Byte <- won't work if you don't do this.
 - Build in Release x64

+Also, if you guys enjoy the cheat a +rep on uc is always appreciated :)